-Without being overly reductive, we believe there is another more insightful way to frame the question: is the PR consultant’s counsel integral to the provision of legal advice and, as such, key to achieving the client’s overall objectives?
+Without being overly reductive, we believe there is another more insightful way to frame the question: Is the PR consultant’s counsel integral to the provision of legal advice and, as such, key to achieving the client’s overall objectives?
 Our view is yes.

 But the reverse is also true.
-PR agencies who have little experience partnering with a law firm tend to discount the PR “advice” of lawyers.
+PR agencies who have little experience partnering with a law firms tend to discount the PR “advice” of lawyers.
 That has been a traditional divide between the two professions and one that increasingly today doesn’t serve the client interest.

 There is a growing need among clients involved in a wide array of legal matters—civil, criminal, and regulatory—for their legal and PR advice to be completely aligned and integrated.
-The reason is simple: the life cycle of a legal matter involves more public disclosure than ever before.
+The reason is simple: The life cycle of a legal matter involves more public disclosure than ever before.

 Transparency, as a principle and a practice, is the order of the day.
 The stakes for the corporate reputation are enormous.
-Litigation today also touches more constituents—employees, investors, business partners, regulators —and increasingly invites engagement via social media.
+Litigation today also touches more constituents—employees, investors, business partners, regulators—and increasingly invites engagement via social media.

 Thanks as well to digital media, the shelf life of a matter, whether or not it gets a lot of media coverage, is now seemingly perpetual.
-We can therefore evolve the old saying about the Internet that information wants to be free.
+We can, therefore, evolve the old saying about the Internet that information wants to be free.
 Today, information always wants to be everywhere, fast, and forever.
 The world has changed and thus so must the strategic and tactical relationship between legal and PR firms.

-The question is how to achieve the integration of the two disciplines in a way that provides the strongest case for public relations counsel to be protected by attorney-client privilege confidentiality?
+The question is how to achieve the integration of the two disciplines in a way that provides the strongest case for public relations counsel to be protected by attorney-client privilege confidentiality.
 There are three core requirements:

-- Have an integrated view about strategy.
+- Have an integrated view about strategy

-- Highlight the public relations counsel’s unique expertise.
+- Highlight the public relations counsel’s unique expertise

-- Be buttoned up.
+- Be buttoned up

 Have an Integrated View About Strategy

-Though a client may be hardheaded regarding what it seeks from a potential outcome, the legal strategy mandates that the litigation team do all it can to reach the best possible result based on the what is best for the client, even if the client may not always recognize its own best interests.
+Though a client may be hardheaded regarding what it seeks from a potential outcome, the legal strategy mandates that the litigation team do all it can to reach the best possible result based on what is best for the client, even if the client may not always recognize its own best interests.
 That applies to PR outcomes as well.
-Note we said litigation team.
+Note that we said litigation team.

-Strategy formulation must be seen as integrating the expertise of legal with PR, and all the other disciplines relied upon to achieve the goals.
+Strategy formulation must be seen as integrating the expertise of legal with PR and all the other disciplines relied upon to achieve the goals.
 Like herding cats?
 Not really.
 Experienced public relations counsel knows the role it plays on the litigation team and understands all the legal considerations at play.
 The more important issue for protecting privilege is how to integrate PR into strategy formulation and execution.

 Highlight the Public Relations Counsel’s Unique Expertise

-When PR is brought into the litigation team it should be because the client’s organization doesn’t have the expertise resident in its own organization to play the same role.
+When PR is brought into the litigation team, it should be because the client’s organization doesn’t have the expertise resident in its own organization to play the same role.
 This isn’t a high hurdle to meet.
-Few if any client communications departments have experience with litigation PR beyond drafting reactive statements for stakeholders.
+Few, if any, client communications departments have experience with litigation PR beyond drafting reactive statements for stakeholders.

 With the hard-to-predict twists and turns of complex legal matters, litigation PR becomes something best tasked to the PR “experts.”
-At the same time, just about every PR agency with a crisis management or corporate communications practice group will say it can handle a litigation matter.
+At the same time, just about every PR agency with a crisis management or corporate communications practice group will say that it can handle a litigation matter.
 The fact is, however, that very few have the breadth and depth of experience with a wide range of matters through the entire cycle of litigation.

 The advice from an agency that does have that experience can much more easily be equated with legal counsel.
-In fact, the optimal argument that would be made to protect privilege is to be able to say that with that, the PR agency’s counsel was necessary to enable the performance of legal tasks.
-And, with the right agency partner and a strong collaborative relationship, public relations counsel really can be a necessary tool to achieve your desired outcome.
+In fact, the optimal argument that would be made to protect privilege is to be able to say that, with that, the PR agency’s counsel was necessary to enable the performance of legal tasks.
+And, with the right agency partner and a strong collaborative relationship, public relations counsel really can be a necessary tool to achieve the desired outcome.